MartianZoo/solarnet/README.md

 help
 ```

 But in these early days, you're unlikely to get far on your own.
-I really want to improve that, but there's no better way for that to happen than for YOU to try and tell me how it goes!
+I want to improve that, but the best chance for that to happen is if YOU give things a try and tell me how it goes!

 ## Learning more